fotonauts/activr/README.md

-# WARNING: This is ALPHA code, please stay tuned for the upcoming 1.0 version
+# WARNING: This is BETA code, please stay tuned for the upcoming 1.0 version

 Activr